juanchosandox90/RecipesApp/README.md

 This an Android App project, to show the good practices of mobile development, using S.O.L.I.D principles, MVVM pattern, Dependency Injection (DI) and Unit testing of the app.

 ## Design and View
-This are the screens of My Pokedex App
+This are the screens of Recipes App

 | Mode  | Recipes List                                                       | Recipes Filters                                                         | Recipes Location                                                          | Recipes Details                                                          |
 |-------|--------------------------------------------------------------------------|------------------------------------------------------------------------------|---------------------------------------------------------------------------|---------------------------------------------------------------------------|